effektif/user-docs/docs/chapters/action-types/google.rst

 1. If you're already authenticated with a single user to Google, the login screen is skipped and you go straight to the :ref:`permission screen <drive-permission>` below.

-2. If you're not yet authenticated to Google in this browser yet, you'll get a login window like this:
+2. If you're not yet authenticated to Google in this browser yet, you'll get a login window:

 ..
 TODO update screenshot (use example.com e-mail address)